nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ## Non-Functional Requirements

+* Should work on any mainstream OS as long as it has java `11` or above installed.
+* A user with above average typing speed for regular English text should be able to accomplish most of the tasks faster using GetJackD than using another equivalent GUI application.
 * Able to store data in a file so that user data can be saved.

 ## Glossary